IAPM Mall

 IAPM Mall, or iAPM Mall, (环贸iapm商场) is a shopping mall located at 999 Huaihai Road in Xuhui District, Shanghai, China.

 This upscale mall houses big-name boutiques on the first two floors, including Prada, Gucci, Miu Miu and Dolce & Gabbana, Stella McCartney, Alexander McQueen, Alexander Wang, Chloé, Maje, Balmain and Michael Kors.

 Younger brands like Zadig & Voltaire, Marimekko, Fedon and Muji occupy the third floor and the fourth floor is for sports brands like Nike, Aigle, and Onitsuka Tiger.

 The mall is complete with restaurants, cafes and cinemas.

+History

+The mall opened in 2013.
+It was built on the site of the former Xiangyang Market.

 Transportation

 The mall is connected by Shanghai Metro Line 1, 10, and 12 (South Shaanxi Road Station).